UselessGuru/UG-Miner/README.md

 **This is for advanced users.
 Do not use if you do not know what you are doing.**

-The file 'Config\PoolsConfig.json' contains configuration details for the pools.
+See '[UG-Miner directory]\Data\PoolsConfig-Template.json' for all available pool configuration options and the basic file structure of 'Config\PoolsConfig.json'.

-A separate section can be added for each pool.
+A separate section can be added to '[UG-Miner directory]\Config\PoolsConfig.json' for each pool.
 If a pool is listed in this file, the specific settings will be taken into account.
 If not, the built-in default values will be used.

 **Available per pool configuration options**